Gothenburg, Sweden – The city by the northern lights

 Rajamaki Driving Experience

 Less than a 2-hour drive from Gothenburg is the Anderstorp race track.
 Built in 1968, it is the only Formula One race track in Scandinavia.
 Despite the Swedish Grand Prix not being run since 1978, there are still other events held at the track throughout the year.
 One of the most popular reasons to visit Anderstorp is to attend the Rajamaki Driving Experience.
-The driving experience offers three different packages to customers.
-The differences in packages are based on the driving time visitors get on the track.
+The driving experience offers different packages to customers.
 Drivers will get the opportunity to get behind the wheel of a Williams FW29 Formula One car driven by Nico Rosberg and Alex Wurz.
 Drivers who complete the day-long course will receive a Formula One driving certificate before leaving.